 “The largest thing that we’ve done in terms of parks is the West Ridge Nature Preserve.
-It’s going to be a passive park of 20+ acres and is the largest addition to park space that the Chicago Park District has made in decades.
+It’s a passive park of 20+ acres and is the largest addition to park space that the Chicago Park District has made in decades.
 It’s virgin territory in Rosehill Cemetery around the lake.
 It’s going to have pathways, educational centers, scenic overviews of the lake, and opportunities for people to go boating and fishing.
-There will be a draw citywide, and it will be a wonderful addition to our community.
+There a draw citywide, and it’s a wonderful addition to our community.

 “This is also a defensive measure: cemeteries historically sell off property that they don’t use.
 The piece of property that we purchased at one time was going to be sold to Jewel for development of a Home Depot store.
-The neighborhood won’t have to fight back that kind of development in an area where it’s inappropriate because we’re going to have this park there and it will be preserved forever.
+The neighborhood didn’t have to fight back that kind of development in an area where it’s inappropriate because we have this park there and it will be preserved forever.

-“The Rosehill Cemetery project began with an earmark by freshman congressman Rahm Emanuel, his first earmark when he went to Congress.
+“The Rosehill Cemetery project began with an earmark by freshman Congressman Rahm Emanuel, his first earmark when he went to Congress.
 He put money aside in a transportation bill for the purchase and preservation of Rosehill Cemetery, and then we headed toward that goal through general obligation bonds through the city and some TIF money to finish it off.
 So it has been in process for over 10 years.
-We’ll actually be doing the groundbreaking a short time in the future, which will then begin a process of about 12-18 months of development before the public can access the property as a park.

 “Integrating with that project we have also put in a new traffic light at Ardmore at Western Avenue because one of the entranceways into the park will be located there.
 The new traffic light proposal went to the Department of Transportation and utilized some TIF dollars for funding.
-The justification was not just the fact that Western Avenue is one of the busiest streets in the city, but it’s also going to be the entrance point to one of the city’s largest parks.
-It’s a really great project that has come to fruition, and it’s going to be a great addition for kids.
+The justification was not just the fact that Western Avenue is one of the busiest streets in the city, but it’s the entrance point to one of the city’s largest parks.
+It’s a really great project that has come to fruition, and is a great addition for kids.

-“I’m doing things in this manner throughout the ward.
-Pretty much every play lot in our ward will be rebuilt by the end of the year.
+I’ve done things in this manner throughout the ward.
+Every play lot in our ward has been rebuilt.
 At Gross Park playground we were the first Ward to do a match with the Chicago Park District where the Park District utilized its capital dollars and we used our menu money.
 This approach allowed us to go to CPD and say we will pay for half of this playlot, you pay for the other half.
 For several years while Tim Mitchell was running parks, they used our program as a model with all the other alderman throughout the city.

 “And it was a really good investment for the reason that the park had a lot of problems with older kids hanging around there and causing trouble.
 We knew we needed something that would bring parents and younger children into the park.
 Nothing does that like a new playground with new equipment and having a place for parents to put the kids in a swing and on a slide.
 Now the area has calmed down significantly, and there’s actually a good parents’ group involved in the park as an advisory council, which really helps us manage the area.